Minami Umezawa

 Minami Umezawa (梅澤 美波; born January 6, 1999) is a Japanese singer, model and actress.
-She is a third generation member of the idol girl group Nogizaka46 and is the third captain of the group.
+She is a former third generation member and captain of the idol girl group Nogizaka46.
 She is also an exclusive model for the fashion magazine "with" and a regular model for "Classy".

 Early life and career

 Umezawa was born on January 7, 1999 in Hiratsuka City, Kanagawa Prefecture.
 She has a younger brother seven years her junior.

 On September 4, 2016, Umezawa successfully passed the audition for Nogizaka46's third generation.
 After the announcement of all the new third generation members, they were revealed on the "Nogizaka46 Third Generation Selection Special" live broadcast on LINE LIVE.
 On December 10, she made her first appearance to fans at the "Nogizaka46 Third Generation Meet and Greet" held at Nippon Budokan.
 On December 19, the official Nogizaka46 third generation blog was launched.

-From February 2 to 12, 2017, the third generation members' first performance, "Three Principals," was held for 15 shows.
+From February 2 to 12, 2017, the third generation members' first performance, "Three Principals," was held for fifteen shows.
 From May 9 to 14 of the same year, they appeared in the "Nogizaka46 Third Generation Solo Live," and held eight shows.